coyote963/bm-boilerplate/README.md

 ## Settings values

 First thing most people do when they want to run a script is to set up the settings file(`parseconfigs.py)`.
 This boilerplate was designed with connecting to multiple servers with the same rcon password in mind.
 Feel free to tweak with changes.
-The default values were chosen from the settings in a default installation of BM2.0 (as of beta 9)
+The default values were chosen from the settings in a default installation of BM2.0 (as of beta 9), these assume that you are hosting a server on your own machine.

 | Field  | Default   |  Description |
 | ------------ | ------------ | -----|